Proposals, raised spending to mark Valentine's Day

 In its latest spending and savings tracker American Express questioned 2,000 adults across the United States to gauge how much and on what consumers will be spending their money on Cupid's big day.

-Nearly half of people said they intend to celebrate at a favorite restaurant, seven percent more than last year.
-Flowers are still the most popular gift for a Valentine, followed by gift cards, jewelry and electronics.
+Nearly half of people said they intend to celebrate at a favourite restaurant, seven percent more than last year.
+Flowers are still the most popular gift for a Valentine, followed by gift cards, jewellery and electronics.

 Among couples getting betrothed, 30 percent said they would propose during a weekend getaway or vacation, which have been dubbed engagementcations.